guy94/ML4/README.md

 ## The Post-Hoc Test Matrix
 ![image](https://user-images.githubusercontent.com/62709275/177503509-3731ab3e-9715-4959-8792-99855f56b4ab.png)

-## Feature Selection Methods Ranks
+Each individual cell (representing two feature selection methods) containing a value < 0.05 means that one algorithm is significantly better than the other.
+In order to determine which is better of the two, we calculated the ranks of the algorithms based on th average ROC AUC score achieved.
+Low rank - better algorithm.

+### Ranks
 ![image](https://user-images.githubusercontent.com/62709275/177504659-e398845a-c5ce-4310-a48c-3e9afd2fb7bc.png)

 ## Mean Run Time Chart
 ![image](https://user-images.githubusercontent.com/62709275/177505099-4b97de22-f2c7-4831-9865-aafb06cf1151.png)

-Each individual cell (representing two feature selection methods) containing a value < 0.05 means that one algorithm is significantly better than the other.
-In order to determine which is better of the two, we calculated the ranks of the algorithms based on th average ROC AUC score achieved.
-Low rank - better algorithm.

 ## Conclusions
 RFE was determined to be the superior fearure selection algorithm due to best scoring and low run time.